rgc99/irrigation_unlimited/README.md

 | `before` | time | '00:00' | Time before the event |
 | `after` | time | '00:00' | Time after the event |

-### Sequence Objects
+### 5.7.
+Sequence Objects

 Sequences allow zones to run one at a time in a particular order with a delay in between.
 This is a type of watering 'playlist'.
-If a delay is specified and a pump or master valve is operated by the controller then consider the postamble setting in the _[Controller Object](#controller-objects)_.
+If a delay is specified and a pump or master valve is operated by the controller then consider the postamble setting in the _[Controller Object](#51-controller-objects)_.
 Set this to the largest delay to prevent pump on/off operations.

 Sequences directly descend from a controller and are loosely connected to a zone entity via the `zone_id` parameter.
 The `zone_id` may point to one or many (a list) zone entities.
 A zone may be referenced more than once in a sequence.